man-of-mind/Django-Blog/README.md

 Whenever you make a change to any of the models.py file.
 Exit the server by pressing `Ctrl + C`
-Then run `python manage.py makemigrations` and `python manage.py migrate` After successful migration, run `python manage.py run server`
+Then run `python manage.py makemigrations` and `python manage.py migrate` After successful migration, run `python manage.py runserver`